 When a child transfers to another school or college, the DSL should inform the receiving school within five school days that a child protection/ safeguarding file exists.
 The receiving school should routinely ask the previous school if a child protection/ safeguarding file exists, for all transfers.
+The original child protection/ safeguarding file exists, for all transfers.
+The original child protection/ safeguarding file exists, for all transfers.
 The original child protection/ safeguarding file must be passed on either by hand or sent recorded delivery, separate from the child's main school file, within five school days from notification.
 Care must be taken to ensure confidentiality is maintained and the transfer process is as safe as possible.
 Parents should not be used as couriers for such files.
 See Guidance on the transfer of a child protection file to another educational setting.